DawidPawulski/BattleshipGame/README.md

 ![Pause game](https://user-images.githubusercontent.com/28674766/116146302-a3716400-a6de-11eb-8925-e3c6d3c5cc42.png)

-When one player destroys all enemy ships, the final modal with winner name will appear.
+When one player destroys all enemy ships, the final modal with winner name will appear.<br />
 If a user presses "Close" button, he will be redirected to the home screen, where he will be able to start a new game.

 ![Final modal](https://user-images.githubusercontent.com/28674766/116146239-8f2d6700-a6de-11eb-8912-c34f0ec7d581.png)